lambdamikel/Busch-2090/README.md

 The latest PCB version - "The Microtronic Next Generation" - also povides an emulation of the Busch 2095 Cassette Interface that plugs into a real Microtronic to provide SD-card based file storage.
+The 2095 Cassette Interface implementation was made possible by Martin Sauter's ingenious reverse engineering of the 2095 protocol.
+Martin also implemented a Python-based prototype of a 2095 emulator.

 Recently, the latest iteration of this project, "The Microtronic Next Generation", was featured on the Hackaday front page: